onflow/docs/docs/networks/node-ops/node-operation/protocol-state-bootstrap.md

 util read-protocol-state snapshot -d $DATADIR --height 12345 > specific-height-snapshot.json
 ```

-4. On the node you want to bootstrap, move the Root Snapshot file to `$BOOTDIR/public-root-information/root-protocol-state-snapshot.json`, where `$BOOTDIR` is the value passed to the `--bootstrapdir` flag.
-5. Start your node.

 ## Using Dynamic Startup

 Dynamic Startup is a startup configuration where your node will download a Root Snapshot and use it to bootstrap its local database.